Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 technology.

-It is for this reason that the Core of Kaeon dedicates itself in part to discourse on engineering, so as to provide the necessary assistance to anyone seriously seeking to embark on the long and arduous mission to bring about heaven on Earth.
+It is for this reason that the Core of Kaeon dedicates itself in part to discourse on engineering, so as to itself act as an asset to anyone seriously seeking to embark on the long and arduous mission to bring about heaven on Earth.

 One who embraces the philosophy of Angaianism can be called an Angaianist.